phil-chp/action-electron-builder/README.md

 After building successfully, the action will publish your release artifacts.
 By default, a new release draft will be created on GitHub with download links for your app.
 If you want to change this behavior, have a look at the [`electron-builder` docs](https://www.electron.build).

+Please note that yarn is the default package manager, but auto-detection is in place depending on your lock file (We currently handle: `npm`, `yarn`, `pnpm`)

 ## Configuration

 ### Options